rguides

 Converting ggplot2 to plotly

 If you already know ggplot2, plotly makes it easy to convert your existing plots to interactive versions without rewriting everything.
-The ggplotly() function takes a ggplot object and returns an interactive plotly object:
+The ggplotly() function takes a ggplot object and returns an interactive plotly object.
+This is the fastest path to interactivity if your team already builds charts with ggplot2: you keep your existing code and layer on hover tooltips, zoom, and click-to-filter at the end:

 # Create a ggplot first